Probate Crisis Averted … For Now

 Since March 2017, Solicitors all over England and Wales have been awaiting the outcome of the governments consultation proposing an increase of the probate fee dependent on the size of the estate.
-Please see (https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/594451/probate-consultation-response.pdf) for the response of this consultation.
+Please see the Government Response to consultation on proposals to reform fees for grants of probate.

 Executors needing a grant of probate in order to collect-up and distribute a person’s assets after they have died (leaving a valid will) or anyone needing a grant of letters of administration (if there is no will) have to pay a fee to the Probate Registry in order to receive the grant.
 The fee currently is £155 if the application is made via a Solicitor and £215 if applied for directly by and individual regardless of which type of grant you need.
 However, this only applies if the estate is of the value of £5,000 or more.